skip to main content

 Unfortunately, no straightforward viewing methods exist to watch NHL preseason games for free.
 In some metropolitan areas with NHL teams, you might catch a few matchups using an over-the-air (OTA) antenna—such as KMCC in Las Vegas airing Vegas Golden Knights preseason games.
 However, this option is not viable for most NHL fans, especially if you don’t live near your favorite team.

 While scouring Reddit for free NHL streams is possible, we don’t endorse that approach due to its illegality, unreliability, and potential risks to your streaming device.
-Instead, a legitimate and inexpensive option is subscribing to ESPN+ at $10.99 a month, which provides access to over 40 preseason matchups with no additional commitments.
+Instead, a legitimate and inexpensive option is subscribing to ESPN+ at $11.99 a month, which will provide access to many matchups with no additional commitments.

 Are all NHL preseason games on TV?